cloudinary/cloudinary-go/README.md

 	// Print some basic information about the asset. log.Printf("Public ID: %v, URL: %v\n", asset.PublicID, asset.SecureURL)

-	// Prints something like:
+	// Cloudinary also provides a very flexible Search Api for filtering and retrieving
-	// Public ID: logo, URL: https://res.cloudinary.com/<your cloud name>/image/upload/v1615875158/logo.png
+	// information on all the assets in your account with the help of query expressions

-	// Cloudinary also provides a very flexible Search Api for filtering and retrieving information on all the assets
+	// in a Lucene-like query language.
-	// in your account with the help of query expressions in a Lucene-like query language. searchQuery := search.Query{
+	searchQuery := search.Query{
 		Expression: "resource_type:image AND uploaded_at>1d AND bytes<1m",
 		SortBy:     []search.SortByField{{"created_at": search.Descending}},